CorinaMurg/lava-leap-game/README.md

 - restructuring the codebase
 - adding end-game messages and a restart button
-- allowing the user to adjust the number of lives
+- allowing the user to adjust the number of lives in the url
 - modifying the color theme for better accessibility
+- game stats: level number, coins collected and remaining
 <br>
 And guess what?
 Now I know how to use the “Constructor”!